Do I need to pay tax on my P2P income?back to top

 Promotion/incentive and other account credits generally relate to one-off cashback promotions or adjustments to your account and are generally not liable to income tax.
 Therefore, these payments wouldn’t need to be declared as income to HMRC.
-Any such amounts will not be included in your total earnings within your lender account statement.

 Further guidance from HMRC on 'cash-backs' can be found here.

 Can I invest with Lending Works if I don't live in the UK?back to top

 To invest with Lending Works, you do not necessarily need to be a UK resident.
 However, investors are required to transfer funds from a UK bank account and they must also be registered to pay tax here.
 We might also need some additional documentation to satisfy our anti-money laundering (AML) obligations.
 All returns earned through Lending Works will be subject to tax laws of the UK, and investors living abroad will therefore need to follow the tax declaration procedures noted above when it comes to declaring their P2P income to HMRC.

 Please note: To open a Lending Works ISA, investors do need to be a UK resident (or a Crown servant or their spouse or civil partner).

 Where can I find my tax statements?back to top

 You can view and download all of your account statements online.
 Simply log in to your Lending Works account and click 'View account' from your Classic or ISA dashboard.
 Scroll down to view and download your account statements.

 Statements are produced monthly and annually (6 April - 5 April for tax purposes).
 If you need statements for a different time period, please get in touch with our Customer Experience team on 020 7096 8512 or firstname.lastname@example.org.